 best in some wines and not others?
-This 4-hour class will help you
+Taught by a Certified Wine Educator, this 4-hour class will help you

 understand the principles behind successfully matching foods to wine.